 The Nevada Highway Patrol and Department of Public Safety are always at Aviation Nation.
 It’s a great place for them to meet the public in a positive situation and it works well for recruiting, too.

 The First Composite Group also shows up every year at Aviation Nation and they’re a great group of guys

-The twin Beech is one of the aircraft that comes to my mind when I think of an airplane with style and class This C-45 Expediter just really captured my eye with its gleaming polished aluminum.
+The twin Beech is one of the aircraft that comes to my mind when I think of an airplane with style and class :cool: This C-45 Expediter just really captured my eye with its gleaming polished aluminum.
 I can’t imagine trying to keep that finish in that condition

 Some of the pilots at Nellis are there to play the bad guys in training.
 The adversary aircraft are painted to represent the look of enemy aircraft and the pilots fly enemy tactics to help train our combat pilots.
 This F-16 is one of those adversary jets and I can’t help but think it looks really cool!